Divorce means higher rate on your Car Insurance!

 The cost of vehicle-protecting coverages also corresponds to the value of the cars they’re protecting.

 If you are not keeping the policy, call your current insurer to find out about your options.
-If you feel like trying a new insurer — and possibly saving some money while you’re at it — take a free Insurox quote or compare quotes online.
+If you feel like trying a new insurer — and possibly saving some money while you’re at it — take a free Insurox quote and compare quotes from 50+ insurance companies.

 Just make sure your new policy starts before your old one to avoid a gap in coverage.